cfw-guide/dsi.cfw.guide/docs/pl_PL/installing-unlaunch.md

    - [Mirror link](https://web.archive.org/web/20201112031436/https://problemkaputt.de/unlaunch.zip), jeśli powyższe nie działa
 1. Wypakuj `UNLAUNCH.DSI` z archiwum `unlaunch.zip` i umieść go w dowolnym miejscu na swojej karcie SD
 1. Zweryfikuj TWiLight Menu++ na karcie SD
-   - Jeśli nie jesteś pewien, postępuj zgodnie z instrukcjami na stronie [Uruchamianie Exploita](launching-the-exploit.html#twilight-menu)
+   - If you are unsure, follow the instructions from the [TWiLight Menu++ install guide](https://wiki.ds-homebrew.com/twilightmenu/installing-dsi)

 ## Sekcja II - Instalacja/aktualizacja Unlaunch

 1. Otwórz TWiLight Menu++
    - Jeśli po raz pierwszy instalujesz program Unlaunch, uruchom ponownie program TWiLight Menu++ za pomocą użytego exploita
-   - Jeśli już zainstalowałeś Unlaunch i chcesz go zaktualizować, przytrzymaj <kbd class="face">A</kbd> + <kbd class="face">B</kbd> podczas włączania i wybierz `TWiLight Menu++` gdzie `BOOT.NDS` jest pokazany na dolnym ekranie
+   - If you have already installed Unlaunch and are looking to update it, hold <kbd class="face">A</kbd> + <kbd class="face">B</kbd> while booting and select the option labeled `TWiLight Menu++`
+   - If several options are labeled `TWiLight Menu++`, select the option in where `BOOT.NDS` is shown at the end of the path on the bottom screen
+      - This happens because you are running an older version of TWiLight Menu++, unless you're doing it on purpose, is suggested that you [update your installation](https://wiki.ds-homebrew.com/twilightmenu/updating-dsi)
 1. Uruchom Ustawienia TWiLight Menu++
-   - Jeśli nie zmieniłeś swojego motywu, podążaj za "Uruchomienie exploita".
+   - If you haven't changed your theme, press `SELECT` and touch the small DS icon on the bottom of the touch screen.
 Otherwise, see the TWiLight Menu++ Manual
 1. Naciśnij <kbd class="l">L</kbd> / <kbd class="r">R</kbd> lub <kbd class="face">X</kbd> / <kbd class="face">Y</kbd>, aż dojdziesz do strony `Ustawienia Unlaunch`
 1. Jeśli chcesz zmienić obraz tła Unlauncha, wybierz `Tło` i wybierz to, które chcesz
    - If you want to create your own Unlaunch background, see the [DS-Homebrew Wiki page](https://wiki.ds-homebrew.com/twilightmenu/custom-unlaunch-backgrounds)